The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Consider an advanced civilization defending a planet or habitat against a fast inbound projectile.
 Assume the object is detected only shortly before interception becomes impossible.
 The civilization may possess enormous distributed compute across a stellar system, but only some fraction of it can participate in the decision in time.

-If the defense problem requires sub-second or even millisecond-scale coordinated response, then computational resources separated by many light-seconds or light-minutes are effectively too distant to belong to the same real-time mind for that task.
+If the defense problem requires sub-second or even millisecond-scale coordinated response, then computational resources separated by many light-seconds or light-minutes are effectively too distant to belong to the same real-time agent for that task.
 Their analyses may still be valuable for strategic planning, system design, and simulation in advance, but they cannot be part of the final tightly integrated observe-decide-act loop.

 In that context, the relevant intelligence is not “all computation owned by the civilization.”
 It is the computation that can still contribute before: